raspberrypilearning/scary-spot-the-difference-scratch/en/step_2.md

 ![backdrops](images/backdrops_tab.png)

-Click on the thumbnail of the zombie, and the zombie image should appear on your stage.
+Click on the thumbnail of the zombie, and the zombie image should appear on your Stage.
 --- /task ---

 --- task ---